15 Super Fun Things to Do in Napier

 10. See Gannets at Cape Kidnappers

+[Update: This walk is currently closed – look for track updates on the Department of Conservation website].
 Hawke’s Bay’s most iconic natural attraction is Cape Kidnappers.
-Not only will the geology of this unique area amaze you, it’s home to the world’s largest mainland gannet colony.
-Reaching the Cape Kidnappers gannet colony and best coastline views can only be achieved at low tide by following the Cape Kidnappers Track (5 hours return) from Clifton or by taking a tractor tour from Te Awanga.
+Not only will the geology of this unique area amaze you, but it’s also home to the world’s largest mainland gannet colony.
+Reaching the Cape Kidnappers gannet colony and best coastline views can only be achieved at low tide by following the Cape Kidnappers Track (5 hours return) from Clifton or by taking a tractor tour from Te Awanga with Gannet Beach Adventures.

 Location: 23km from Napier.
 Take State Highway 2 then turn onto Mill Road just after Clive.
 Continue toward Clifton.